AlexandreDdaCosta/olympus/apps/larry/README.md

 * **Volume**.
 Movements of significance are reliably accompanied by a swelling of volume.
-The opposite is also sometimes true: Weak volume, especially on outsized moves, are ften a sign of waning momentum.
+The opposite is also sometimes true: Weak volume, especially on outsized moves, are often a sign of waning momentum.

 * **Volatility**.
 There are many ways of measuring volatility, a simple example being [average true range](https://www.investopedia.com/terms/a/atr.asp).
 It's